Skip to main content

 Catch AI-Generated Risk

-AI-assisted code can silently add unwanted changed, vulnerable dependencies or incompatible licenses.
+AI-assisted code can silently add vulnerable dependencies or incompatible licenses.
 Codeward catches them before merge.

 File & Config Validation